ArianaCanedo/recipefinder/README.md

 # recipefinder

 ## Description

-User can search for recipes with the ingredient you have, filtering by the choice of the diet-preference.
-Check the recipe and  can also add it to the favourites, which is saved in the database and can be displayed.
+User can search for recipes by entering the ingredient and filtering by their choice of diet-preference.
+On checking the recipe user gets the ingredients required and preparation of recipe.
+The recipe can also be saved to the favourites and displayed when required.

 ## Setup